dcdpr/taxcount/README.md

 - **Zero need for basis averaging** - tracks every detail for complete accuracy (and satisfies [IRS Rev. Proc.
 2024-28](https://www.irs.gov/irb/2024-31_irb#REV-PROC-2024-28)
 )
 - **Flexible wallet support** - generic wallet format included (for bitcoind spends), as well as Electrum and Ledger Live wallet formats
-- **International Currencies** - the archtecture is ready for trades in any fiat quote currency, and several are already included
+- **International Currencies** - the architecture is ready for trades in any fiat quote currency, and several are already included
 - **Extensive Testing** - testing strategy includes generative simulated data, but see [limitations](#a-temporary-tragedy)

 ### Exchange Support

 Currently reads exports from Kraken.com.

-### Lighning Network
+### Lightning Network

 TBD